Meet our Council

 National Seat (Lincolnshire)

-Chris has been shooting for 45 years and a member of BASC for 35 years.
-He is secretary of the Fenland Wildfowlers, is chair of BASC’s E&F committee and also chair of BASC’s wildfowl liaison committee.
-Semi-retired, Chris lives with his wife and their four dogs on a smallholding near Horncastle where they raise their own rare-breed pork and have a flock of Herdwick sheep.
+Chris is a long-standing BASC member and passionate shooter.
+He is secretary of the Fenland Wildfowlers and serves on the Hull and East Riding Wildfowlers Association committee.
+Semi-retired, he lives with his wife and their four dogs on a smallholding in the Yorkshire Wolds where they raise their own rare-breed pork and lamb.

 John Harlow